-Arafat Day 2017 and 2018
+Arafat Day 2023, 2024 and 2025

 Arafat Day is the second day of the week-long Hajj pilgrimage that many Muslims from UAE and elsewhere go on every year.

 |Please scroll down to end of page for previous years' dates.|